-- Before creating the CDF, use the MCXShape tool to configure the MCX software application according to your needs. - The CDF file of the MCX software application has the CDF extension and it is created during the Generate and Compile" procedure by MCXShape. - The CDF file is saved in the folder App\ADAP-KOOL\edf of the software application. - It is required MCXShape v4.02 or higher.
+Before creating the CDF, use MCXShape tool to configure the MCX software application according to your needs.

+The CDF file of the MCX software application has the CDF extension and it is created during the "Generate and Compile" procedure by MCXShape.

+The CDF file is saved in the folder $App \land ADAP-KOOL \land edf$ of the software application.

+It is required MCXShape v4.02 or higher.